googleapis/google-cloud-java/google-cloud-clients/google-cloud-storage/README.md

 ----------

 [//]: # ({x-version-update-start:google-cloud-storage:released})
-If you are using Maven, add this to your pom.xml file
+If you are using Maven with Bom, Add this to your pom.xml file.
 ```xml
 <dependencyManagement>
  <dependencies>